-Associate Margaret Glass attended EVERLAB, a conference on the intersection of the economy and the environment, presented by Greater New Orleans, Inc., in June.
+EVERLAB, a conference on the intersection of the economy and the environment, was presented by Greater New Orleans, Inc., in June.
 Among the topics that were discussed were the economic forecast for the insurance industry, at-risk communities, the impact of weather risks on investment, and coastal resilience in Louisiana.
-Margaret shares highlights from the conference below.
+Below are the highlights from the conference.

 Insurance Industry Economic Forecast

 Alex Kaplan of Swiss Re presented an economic forecast with a focus on the insurance industry.
 His insights included the following:

 - Economic losses as a result of natural disasters are increasing significantly and more damage is uninsured (70% in the last decade) and therefore often picked up by governments.